French battleship Charles Martel: Armament

-Charles Martels main armament consisted of two 45-caliber Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft of the superstructure.
+Charles Martel's main armament consisted of two 45-caliber Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft of the superstructure.
 The hydraulically worked turrets had a range of elevation of -5° to +15°.
 They fired 292 kg cast-iron projectiles at the rate of one round per minute.
 They had a muzzle velocity of 815 m/s which gave a range of 12500 m at maximum elevation.

 The ship's intermediate armament consisted of a pair of 45-caliber Canon de 274 mm Modèle 1887 guns in single-gun wing turrets amidships on each side and sponsoned out over the tumblehome of the ship's sides.
 Their turrets had the same range of elevation as the main battery.
 The guns had the same rate of fire and muzzle velocity as the larger guns, but their cast-iron shells only weighed 216 kg and their maximum range was slightly less at 11800 m.

 Her secondary armament consisted of eight 45-caliber Canon de 138 mm Modèle 1888-91 guns which were mounted in single-gun turrets at the corners of the superstructure.
 The turrets had an elevation range of from -5° to +15°.
 The guns could fire their 35 kg shells at a rate of fire of four rounds per minute.
 They had a muzzle velocity of 730 m/s and a range of 9400 m.

 Defense against torpedo boats was provided by six quick-firing (QF) 50-caliber Canon de 65 mm Modèle 1891 guns, a dozen 40-caliber QF 47 mm Modèle 1885 guns, and five 20-caliber QF 37 mm revolving cannon, all in unprotected single mounts on the superstructure and in platforms on the military masts.
 The 65 mm guns had a rate of fire of eight rounds per minute and a range of 5400 m while 47 mm guns could fire nine to fifteen rounds per minute to a range of 4000 m.
 The five-barrel 37 mm revolving guns had a rate of fire of twenty to twenty-five rounds per minute and a range of 2000 m.
-While conducting her sea trials in 1896, two of Charles Martels 65 mm and all of her 37 mm guns were replaced by four additional 47 mm guns.
+While conducting her sea trials in 1896, two of Charles Martel's 65 mm and all of her 37 mm guns were replaced by four additional 47 mm guns.

 Her armament suite was rounded out by four 450 mm torpedo tubes, two of which were submerged in the ship's hull, one on each broadside, with the other two on single rotating mounts abaft the forward 138 mm turrets; each mount could traverse an arc from 30° to 110° off the centerline.
 Charles Martel was initially equipped with Modèle 1892 torpedoes that had a 75 kg warhead and a range of 800 m at a speed of 27.5 kn.